Chakwera attends launch of website profiling Malawian women professionals

 According to MHRC, compilation of professional women was done to fulfil the gender quota which requires that public positions should have not less than 40 percent and not more than 60 percent of either gender.

 The website so far has 150 detailed profiles and CVs of women in various sectors including economics, administration, media, sciences, law and medicines and health.
-It includes women with PhD’s, Master’s degrees and bachelor’s degrees.
+It includes women with PhDs, Master’s degrees and bachelor’s degrees.
 The website is still being updated and women in the informal sector and those with their qualifications will also be added.

 Speaking during the event, MHRC commissioner Stella Twea said this is the first website in Malawi profiling qualified women.